leftyamos/amost.github.io/README.md

 ### 12. Twitter Disaster Tweets
 A NLP [project](https://github.com/leftyamos/amost.github.io/blob/master/NLP_Twitter_Project.ipynb) which analyzes a set of twitter tweets to predict which tweets are about a real disaster by using various machine learning models.
 The dataset can be found [here](https://www.kaggle.com/c/nlp-getting-started/data).

+### 13. Boston Housing Price (Regression)
+The famous Boston Housing Price dataset is mostly used for regression problems.
+This [project](https://github.com/leftyamos/amost.github.io/blob/master/Boston_Housing_Price.ipynb) explores using different types of regression models as well as using XGBoost to find the best predictive model.

 ## KAGGLE COMPETITION
 ### 1. Titanic: Machine Learning from Disaster